Nickel Plate Road: Early years

 The Seney Syndicate, headed by banker George I. Seney, met at Seney's New York City bank and organized the New York, Chicago and St. Louis Railway Company on February 3, 1881.
 The original proposal for the NYC&StL was a 340 mi railroad west from Cleveland, Ohio, to Chicago, Illinois, with a 325 mi branch to St. Louis, Missouri.

 On April 13, 1881, the New York, Chicago and St. Louis Railway Company bought the Buffalo, Cleveland and Chicago Railway, a railroad that had been surveyed from the west side of Cleveland, Ohio, to Buffalo, New York, running parallel to William Vanderbilt's Lake Shore and Michigan Southern Railway.

 The idea of an east–west railroad across northern Ohio was very popular with the people of Ohio.
 They wanted to break the high freight rates charged by Jay Gould and William Vanderbilt.
-No one was less popular in Ohio than William Vanderbilt since the December 29, 1876, collapse of the Lake Shore and Michigan Southern Railway's Ashtabula River trestle, where 64 people had been injured and 92 were killed or died later from injuries.
+No one was less popular in Ohio than Vanderbilt since the December 29, 1876, collapse of the Lake Shore and Michigan Southern Railway's Ashtabula River trestle, where 64 people had been injured and 92 were killed or died later from injuries.

 Another reason for the popularity of the New York, Chicago and St. Louis Railway was the positive economic impact on any cities that a new railroad went through.
 During a newspaper war to attract the NYC&St.L, the Norwalk, Ohio, Chronicle Newspaper referred to it as a "... double-track, nickel-plated railroad."
 The railroad adopted the nickname and it became better known as the Nickel Plate Road.